molsonkiko/JsonToolsNppPlugin/docs/README.md

 *Added in version v5.0.0*

 The `Path to current position` menu option lets you fill the clipboard with the path to the current position in the document.
+The path is formatted according to the [`key_style` and `path_separator` settings](#key_style-and-path_separator-settings), described below.

 This replaced the old `Path to current line` menu option.